thanks-io/thanks.io-embed/README.md

 Before testing your integreation make sure you put your account into `API Mode` so no actual mail is sent.
 This setting can be turned on at [https://dashboard.thanks.io/profile/billing](https://dashboard.thanks.io/profile/billing)

-The `ThanksIOClient` client can be used in automation mode.
-The client will return a URL instead of making the call in real time.
-By making a GET on this returned URL at a later point in time the send will be made at that point.
-This is ideal for usage with campaigns and staggered sends.

 ## Installation